hyperbolts/compiler/README.md

 You can also pass a watch key to monitor something other than the source.
 See the [default config](https://github.com/hyperbolts/compiler/blob/master/src/config.js) file for more information.

 ## Quickstart
 Let's build a "hello world" example from scratch to show how easy it is to develop with this compiler!
-Once you have completed the installation steps above, instead React:
+Complete the installation steps above, then install React:

 ```
 npm install --save react react-dom